prayagupa/nepleaks-clj/README.md

     lein deps

-which will download all required depemdencies.
+which will download all required dependencies.

 But don't forget to configure `~/.m2/settings.xml` if [proxy](http://maven.apache.org/guides/mini/guide-proxies.html) is being used.
 Have a look at lein [issue#283](https://github.com/technomancy/leiningen/issues/283).